 Benefits to The CIO

-In addition to the benefits a cloud-based DAM can bring to the organization, it also has features that make it CIO-approved and friendly, including:
+A cloud-based DAM brings many benefits to an organization.
+But it also has features that make it CIO-approved and friendly, including:

-A DAM offers enterprise-level security measures, such as triple redundancy, geo-replication, single sign-on and more to ensure that your company’s assets are safe from loss due to human error or natural disaster.
+A DAM offers enterprise-level security measures, such as triple redundancy, geo-replication, single sign-on and more.
+These features ensure that your company’s assets are safe from loss due to human error or natural disaster.
 Some DAM vendors, like MediaValet, are even SOC 2 compliant.

 Many DAM vendors are compliant with common geographical and industry-related regulations.
 Plus, cloud providers, like Microsoft Azure, deliver a large set of compliance certifications and attestations and offer data residency in over 60 regions across the world.

 A DAM is able to scale endlessly and adapt to internal changes easily, as the organization grows and changes.
-Taking this one step further, MediaValet offers an unlimited model, designed to allow you to grow and change with minimal constraints.
+Taking this one step further, MediaValet offers an unlimited model, allowing you to grow and change with minimal constraints.